f3rnandorj/desafio-mobile/bennu_app/README.md

 2. Add new todos using the add button
 3. Mark todos as complete by tapping on them
 4. Edit or delete todos through the item menu
+5. Reorder todos by long-pressing on a task and dragging it to a new position

 ---